-A new R-18 garage door costs around $1400 so it doesn’t pay to replace yours based on the energy savings alone.
+A new R-18 garage door costs around $1400; so it doesn’t pay to replace yours based on the energy savings alone.
 However, you can add insulation, doorstop weather stripping, and a new bottom seal to your existing garage door to gain some comfort as well as savings.
 The project can be completed in about 4 hours under $200.
-You just have to buy the relevant materials from any home center and gather up a tape measure, straightedge, saw, dusk mask, utility knife, a hammer, and nails.
+You just have to buy the relevant materials from any home center and gather up a tape, straightedge, saw, dusk mask, utility knife, a hammer, and nails.
 Here is a summary of how to do it.

 1. Shop for materials

 You can easily purchase two kinds of garage door insulation kits at local home centers.
 An R-8 vinyl-faced fiberglass batting kit provides a high value since it takes two kits to insulate a typical 16-ft wide garage door.
 Or you can buy pre-cut R-4 expanded polystyrene (EPS) panel foam online.
 Customers can just cut the panel to length and bend-snap it into the horizontal rails on your door.
 At R-4 per inch, however, EPS has the lowest R-value.
-In case you live in a moderate climate, which may be enough.
+In case you live in a moderate climate, this may be enough.